Measures to support accessibility

 - E-mail: firstname.lastname@example.org

 - Phone numbers and physical addresses are in the “Locations and Addresses” section of the Contacting WAI page.

 We usually respond to accessibility feedback from e-mail within 3-5 business days.
 Sometimes it can take up to 3 weeks.
 If you do not receive a reply to e-mail within 10 business days, you can contact Shawn Henry at +1-617-395-7664.

 The WAI website is designed to be compatible with assistive technologies and the last two versions of major browsers.

-In Internet Explorer 10 and in older browsers, some aspects of the website may not display optimally.
+In Internet Explorer 10, 11, and older browsers, some aspects of the website may not display optimally.
 The website is not designed for Internet Explorer 9 and earlier versions.

 The WAI website relies upon the following technologies for conformance with WCAG 2.1: